 They talk to each other.
 They name their babies.
 They use tools, play, gossip and mourn.
 They are

-self-aware, recognizing themselves in a mirror, and altruistic, racing to protect other animals in
+self-aware, recognising themselves in a mirror and altruistic, racing to protect other animals in

 distress like a squad of marine first responders.
-They communicate with each other, and some have
+They communicate with each other and some even have

 regional accents and dialects.
 New science is suggesting that dolphins’ echolocation skills allow them